HadiAlHassan/HadiAlHassan/README.md

-- 👋 Im a second Year Computer Science at the Lebanese American University.
+- 👋 Im a Third Year Computer Science at the Lebanese American University.
-- 👀 I’m interested in Web development
-- 🌱 I’m currently learning HTML.

 - You can reach me at my personal email: HadiWalhassan2@gmail.com

 <!---